JGrotex/tci-wi-banking-extension/README.md

 # TCI WI Banking Extension
 first Version with just IBAN validation, more to come ...

-Here you can test the running Service on TIBCO Cloud Integration & Web Integrator using Swagger UI http://www.godev.de/GOLib/swaggUI.html
+Here you can test the running Service on TIBCO Cloud Integration & Web Integrator and including this Extension using Swagger UI http://www.godev.de/GOLib/swaggUI.html

 Attached ZIP contains the first release v.1.2 and can just uploaded under